A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 \subsection{Evaluated Methods}

-We have chosen a representative subset of the aforementioned methods, which are summarized according to our taxonomy in TABLE~\ref{table:methods}.
-This gives us a good representation of recent work, distributed according to our taxonomy with a decent span of deformation models (statistical/physical) and camera models (orthographic, weak perpsective or perspective).
+We have chosen a representative subset of the aforementioned methods, which are summarized according to our taxonomy in Table~\ref{table:methods}.
+This gives us a good representation of recent works, distributed according to our taxonomy with a decent span of deformation models (statistical/physical) and camera models (orthographic, weak perspective or perspective).
 This also takes into account in-group variations such as DCT basis for statistical deformation and isometry for physical deformation.
 Even lesser used priors, such as compressibility, are represented.
 While this is not a full factorial study, we think this reasonably spans the recent state of the art of \nrsfm{}.
 Our choice has, of course, also been influence by method availability, as we want to test the author's original implementation, to avoid our own implementation bias/errors.
-All in all, we have included 16 methods in our evaluation.
-Note, that we chose not to include the method of Taylor et al.~\cite{TaylorCVPR2010}, despite it being publicly available, due to it poor performance, i.e.\ it failed approx.\ two thirds of the time.
+All in all, we have included 18 methods in our evaluation.

+Note that we have chosen not to include the method of Taylor et al.~\cite{TaylorCVPR2010}, even if code is available, the approach failed approximately two thirds of the time when tested on our data set.